wing5wong/artisan-whs-static/source/_extracurricular_activities/cross-country.md

 From the school event, teams will be selected for the Whanganui Secondary School’s competition, which takes place on Tuesday 16 May - Relay Race & Tuesday 23 May - Individual Race.

-Our most successful runners will then be invited to represent Whanganui High School at the National Secondary Schools' Cross Country event held in Palmerston North on 8-10 December.
+Our most successful runners will then be invited to represent Whanganui High School at the National Secondary Schools' Cross Country event held in Palmerston North on 8-10 December 2023.

 **Training Days:** Generally, Tuesday and Thursday at school from 3:15pm, with some Saturday morning trainings close to competitions.